Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Existing UI design approaches such as WIMP
 only define spatial and layout related aspects of a UI.
 The EngagementManager is a new approach to UI design
-that focuses on managing user-engagement.
+that focuses on tracking and managing user-engagement.
 User-engagement starts when a new user first starts using an app.
 At this point they have to be broadly introduced to
-what the app does and how the user may control its execution.
+what the app does and how they may access its capabilities.
 Subsequently, once the user starts using the app
 the user may have queries regarding details about the app's fine-grained usage.
 If the user exits the app and relaunches it
 the app's previous data state needs to be stored at exit and retrieved at relaunch.
-All these aspects of user engagement have to be managed in this new UI approach.
+All these aspects of user engagement are tracked and managed in this new UI approach.
+In effect the UI acts as a go-between between the user and the designer.
+Such a go-between does not exist in existing WIMP based UI library implementations
+such as Win32, Cocoa and X-Windows.

 ### What is WIMP?
 All PC UIs are based on the WIMP UI paradigm.